Inner Banner Bg

 • There are 16,000 public libraries in the USA, and 4,000 of them are considered “rural library systems.”

-• 1/4 of rural Americans don’t have access to internet greater than 25 Mbps, these communities rely on their library system’s internet connection.
+• 1/4 of rural Americans don’t have access to the internet with a connection of greater than 25 Mbps; these communities rely on their library system’s internet connection.

 • Rural libraries typically have a greater role in organizing community events.